LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Tigers have been favored by 2.5 points or more three times this season and covered the spread in one of them.

-- LSU's games this year have hit the over one time in three opportunities (33.3%).
+- LSU's games this year have eclipsed the over/under one time in three opportunities (33.3%).

 - LSU is 1-2 against the spread and 2-1 overall this season when the team notches more than 25 points.

-- LSU is 1-1 against the spread and 1-1 overall when the team churns out over 316.7 yards.
+- In games that LSU amasses over 316.7 yards, the team is 1-1 against the spread and 1-1 overall.

 - This year, the Tigers have two turnovers, four fewer than the Bulldogs have takeaways (6).